a4lamber/SQL/README.md

 ## Some basic command
 - `git clone`: get a copy of that repository on our local machine
+- `git status`: what's going on in my repository
+- `git push`: push my files from local machine to remote repository held by `github`
 -
 ## git Architecture

 The main git architecture is shown in the diagram below,